tara-m-harwood/elixa-duxworth-frontend/README.md

 ## Contact

 Hi!
-My name is Tara Harwood, and I am the developer of Elixa Newpal and the Founder/ Chief Hobbyist of [elixa.io](https://elixa.io/), which is my brand for volunteer contributions to open-source projects and chatbot research activities.
+My name is Tara Harwood, and I am the developer of Elixa Duxwoth, Elixa Newpal and the Founder/ Chief Hobbyist of [elixa.io](https://elixa.io/), which is my brand for volunteer contributions to open-source projects and chatbot research activities.
 I have a specific interest in natural language processing, SMS applications, and technologies related to political activism.

 As a child, my first personal computer came with the BASIC version of ELIZA, and from the start I was entranced with her.
 My early positive experiences with ELIZA formed my interest in computer programming and influenced my ideas about interaction design.

-As of April 2021, I am a student at Flatiron School's Full-Stack Software Engineering Bootcamp in Denver, CO.
-I created Elixa Newpal as my Week 9 project, as part of my 15 week curriculum.
-I will be graduating in May 2021.
+In May 2021, I graduated from Flatiron School's Full-Stack Software Engineering Bootcamp in Denver, CO.
+I created Elixa Newpal as my Week 9 project, and Elixa Duxworth as my Capstone Project of th1 15 week curriculum.
 You can learn more about / contact me on LinkedIn or GitHub:

 * [Tara on LinkedIn](https://www.linkedin.com/in/taraharwood/)
 * [Tara on GitHub](https://github.com/tara-m-harwood)